Acts 1:1–26 . . .

 New International Version (NIV) [View it in a different version by clicking here; also listen to this chapter.]

-† Watch this "Visual Bible" video clip: Acts 1:1–2:14, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke.
+† Watch this video clip of Acts 1:1–2:14, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke.

 Jesus Taken Up Into Heaven